anusika/Learning_Latex/README.md

 # Learning_Latex

-Wanted to learn how to make pretty docuements so I'm starting to learn Latex.
+Wanted to learn how to make pretty documents so I'm starting to learn Latex.

 Found a tutorial by Indian TeX Users Group.